This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 When Can Children With Cerebral Palsy Start Special Education Services?

-Once a child turns three, special education teachers, counselors, and disability specialists, in conjunction with parents, create an Individualized Education Plan (IEP).[4]
 It is a collaborative and ongoing process.
 Once an IEP is complete, it should have an in-depth, specialized education plan for the child.

 Most IEPs should include (if needed) physical therapy, counseling, special education assistance, assistive technology, transportation services, and more.

-Nutrition While in School
+Nutrition Assistance in School

 Children with cerebral palsy and other disabilities may be eligible for free nutritional services at school.
 Under the Individuals with Disabilities Education Act (IDEA), children with disabilities from low-income families are allowed school nutritional services at no cost.